sifzerda/asteroids/README.md

 ## (6) Dev Stuff: Building:

-The main/mother function is 'onDragEnd' which indexes and executes all other major DnD functions.

-1. <u>'const initialCards':</u> Creates full playing card deck data.
-2. <u>'const initialDecks':</u> Splits the deck into 4 suits and initializes empty.
+The main functions of code:

+1. <u>Initialization, Positioning:</u> mmmmmm.
+2. <u>Movement:</u> A useEffect hook and EventListeners on keydown enable ship movement with arrow keys. useEffect calls moveShip and rotateShip on key-press.
+3.
+4.
+5.
+6.
-3. <u>'const initialTableau':</u> Creates Tableau into 7 cols, each col contains the number of cards as it's id (e.g. col 7 contains 7 cards).
+7. <u>'const initialTableau':</u> Creates Tableau into 7 cols, each col contains the number of cards as it's id (e.g. col 7 contains 7 cards).
 Initializes empty.
 Originally tableau sliced off cards from the stockpile, but the 'card sharing' caused issues and had to be reworked.
-4. <u>'const Solitaire':</u> Runs main game code (i.e. covers user activity).
+8. <u>'const Solitaire':</u> Runs main game code (i.e. covers user activity).
-5. <u>'const updatedCards', 'const updatedDecks'</u> The state of each foundation suit deck is trackable separately and updated per card dropped.
+9. <u>'const updatedCards', 'const updatedDecks'</u> The state of each foundation suit deck is trackable separately and updated per card dropped.
-6. <u>'const [currentCardIndex, setCurrentCardIndex] = useState(0)', 'const nextCard' + onClick={nextCard}:</u> Actions the Stockpile click cycle.
+10. <u>'const [currentCardIndex, setCurrentCardIndex] = useState(0)', 'const nextCard' + onClick={nextCard}:</u> Actions the Stockpile click cycle.
-7. <u>'const shuffleArray':</u> shuffles cards in stockpile and tableau after distribution.
+11. <u>'const shuffleArray':</u> shuffles cards in stockpile and tableau after distribution.
-8. <u>'const onDragEnd':</u> Collects and Executes all DnD functions for stockpile, tableau and foundations:
+12. <u>'const onDragEnd':</u> Collects and Executes all DnD functions for stockpile, tableau and foundations:
    - <u>'const handleStockpileToTableauDrop':</u> DnD from Stockpile to Tableau;
    - <u>'const handleTableauToTableauDrop':</u> DnD from Tableau to Tableau;
    - <u>'handleFoundationDrop':</u> DnD from any to Foundations.
-9.  <u>'return':</u> renders stockpile ('cards'), tableau, and foundations and contains in DnD areas.
+13. <u>'return':</u> renders stockpile ('cards'), tableau, and foundations and contains in DnD areas.
 Other:
 1.  <u>'else if (source.droppableId.startsWith('tableau')...)':</u> Enables tableau cards to be dragged in stacks (piles), from source.index -> last-item.
 2.  <u>'return {... t-drag-card-group}':</u> this targets a tableau -> tableau pile of cards and applies a class selector which allowed me to modify appearance of dragging card pile as a single object/stack.
 React Beautiful DnD didn't seem to have a 'group/multiple object/s' dragging graphic, so I had to make it manually with CSS.